 Anti-democratic actors

-Somaliland, which in the 1990s underwent a relatively successful reconciliation process that established power-sharing principles, shows a tendency toward military solutions, especially when dealing with the dissident factions in the east of the country.
-This fuels the perception that the state is centralized in the hands of certain clan groups while others are marginalized.
+Somaliland, which in the 1990s underwent a relatively successful reconciliation process that established power-sharing principles, has also demonstrated a tendency toward military solutions, especially when dealing with the dissident factions in the east of the country.
+This also contributes to the perception that the state is centralized in the hands of certain clan groups, while others have little political representation.

 Cleavage / conflict management

 The democratic space for civil society participation in the political process is limited.
-The FGS has not established a mechanism to include civil society in decision-making processes.
-Critical voices, of civil society organizations or the media, are often threatened and silenced.
+The indirect parliamentary election included civil society members in the electoral colleges who – together with elders and other prominent clan members – selected the members of parliament.
+Overall, however, the FGS has not established a mechanism to include civil society in decision-making.
+Critical voices, whether from civil society organizations or the media, have often been threatened and silenced.

 With some exceptions, political decisions are not based on broader consultation, although the clan structure of politics and the political cleavages between regions, some of them again clan-based, require consultation with elders.
-They, therefore, account for a kind of civil participation.
+This constitutes a mechanism for citizen participation, as elders represent societal groups.

 In Somaliland, civil society participates actively in political life.
-Increasingly, however, dissent and critical voices seem to be silenced, especially on topics concerning the relationship with Somalia or the leadership of the current president.
+However, dissident and critical voices face growing threats, especially when discussing Somaliland’s relationship to Somalia or criticizing the current president’s leadership.

 In Somaliland, a successful reconciliation process was completed in the 1990s and was the basis for the independent and comparatively successful formation of the state.
 The peace in Somaliland, however, remains fragile, and the current political elites would be well advised to further embark on reconciliation processes, especially when dealing with the eastern borderlands.